What are the different types of college programs that serve students with intellectual disability?

+Other ways that the programs can vary: some serve students who are over 18 but still in high school for the ages of 18 to 21 (these are called “dual enrollment” or “concurrent enrollment” programs).
+Others serve students who have left high school.
 Programs also offer varying degrees of participation in regular college classes with students without disabilities.
 They may be fully inclusive, meaning that all academics, social events, and independent living support happens with students without disabilities.
-Other programs offer a more separate experience, where students may be on a college campus, but participate in most classes and experiences only with other students with intellectual disability.
+Other programs offer a more separate experience, where students may be on a college campus, but participate in some or most classes and experiences only with other students with intellectual disability.

+The expectation of inclusive postsecondary education for students with intellectual disability was clearly identified in the Higher Education Opportunity Act (HEOA) of 2008 when it stated that students with intellectual disability must enroll in and/or participate in regular college courses with their non-disabled peers.
 The most inclusive programs offer students opportunities to take college courses from the course catalog, and they offer support to the students to participate in those classes.
 Students may participate in these classes as an audit student, or they may take them for credit.

 This is a really important question to ask when you’re looking at a program: How many of the college courses are actually available for the students to take?

 What does it mean to “audit” a college class?